fluid-checkout/fluid-checkout/readme.txt

 = Unreleased =

 * Improved: Rename inline validation message classes to avoid conflicts with other plugins.
+* Fixed: Compatibility with theme Twenty Twenty-one.
+Fix width of checkbox fields on Safari mobile.

 = 4.0.3 - 2025-03-17 =